Pyroclastic flow: Formation and movement of pyroclastic currents

+Terminology

+To fully clarify terminology, the denser components of a pyroclastic current which sink and become part of the ground-hugging basal flow are part of what is known as a pyroclastic flow.
+Meanwhile, the more buoyant components of a pyroclastic current which become more significantly influenced by fluid forces are part of what is known as a pyroclastic surge.
+Pyroclastic flows merely lie within the continuum of what occurs to the volcanic matter contained within a pyroclastic current.
+In other words, the lighter a material within the pyroclastic flow, the more likely it will become part of a pyroclastic surge, while the heavier the material, the more likely it will become part of a pyroclastic flow.

-Pyroclastic flows that contain a much higher proportion of gas to rock are known as "fully dilute pyroclastic density currents" or pyroclastic surges.
-The lower density sometimes allows them to flow over higher topographic features or water such as ridges, hills, rivers, and seas.
-They may also contain steam, water, and rock at less than 250 C; these are called "cold" compared with other flows, although the temperature is still lethally high.
+Pyroclastic surges can also be referred to as "fully dilute pyroclastic density currents."
+Their lower density sometimes allows surges to flow over higher topographic features or water such as ridges, hills, rivers, and seas.
+Surges may also contain steam, water, and rock at less than 250 C; these are called "cold" compared with other flows, although the temperature is still lethally high.
 Cold pyroclastic surges can occur when the eruption is from a vent under a shallow lake or the sea.
 Fronts of some pyroclastic density currents are fully dilute; for example, during the eruption of Mount Pelée in 1902, a fully dilute current overwhelmed the city of Saint-Pierre and killed nearly 30,000 people.

-A pyroclastic flow is a type of gravity current; in scientific literature, it is sometimes abbreviated to PDC (pyroclastic density current).

-Causes
+Examples

-Several mechanisms can produce a pyroclastic flow:
+Eruptions throughout history reveal several specific mechanisms that can produce pyroclastic flow: